 Planning policy and implementation efforts should be directed at sustaining agriculture and forestry pursuits and not just conservation of the resource.
-Just as there is a variety of interests, there is a variety of tools than can be used to conserve these resources.
-Some are directed primarily at sustaining agriculture, others forestry, some are regulatory in nature, others are compensatory, and others voluntary.
+Just as there are a variety of interests, there are a variety of tools than can be used to conserve these resources.
+Regulatory, compensatory and voluntary mechanisms can be directed at sustaining agriculture and forestry.
 It is in the public interest to encourage conservation groups, landowners, local officials, and policymakers to utilize all of these tools.